evertvorster/dualfisheye2equirectangular_ffmpeg_remap/README.md

 ....
 keep on doing this until the average distance between control points is 1.

+Next thing is photometric optimisations.
+Select custom parameters in photometric optimization drop-down.
+Click on the Exposure tab that opens un-select x, y coordinates. copy the lens parameters for x and y into the vignetting.
+Hit "optimize"

 Set output canvas size to 3840x1920
 Save your Hugin project as "dual leans optimize.pto"